-This course will cover a wide variety of topics dealing with Internet development including HTTP, XHTML, cascading style sheets, JavaScript, the DOM, CGI programming with C++, and PHP development with MySQL.
-The Apache web server and Linux OS will be primarily used.
+This course will cover a wide variety of topics dealing with Internet development including HTTP, HTML5, cascading style sheets, JavaScript, the DOM, and PHP development with MySQL.
+The Apache web server and Linux OS will be the primarily platform used.
 Prerequisite: COMP 170 or 150/151.

-Required textbook: Internet and World Wide Web Programming, 4nd Ed by Deitel and Deitel (2007)
+Required textbook: Internet and World Wide Web Programming, 5th Ed by Deitel and Deitel (2012)